thirtythreeforty/dpfwebui/doc/internals.md

 ### Integration with the underlying C++ framework (DPF)

-The project provides a basic C++ wrapper around the Wasm standardized C API, implemented in `WasmEngine.cpp`.
+The project provides a basic C++ wrapper around the Wasm standardized C API, implemented in `WasmRuntime.cpp`.
 It provides some methods to read and write global variables, and for enabling cross-language function calls.
 This can be useful for creating new hybrid features.